Simple-Robotics/proxqp_benchmark/README.md

 | -----  | ----------------- | --------------- | ------------------ | ------------------ | ------------------ |
 | 1.0    | 1543.3            | 108.5           | 637.3              | 175.3              | 17.1               |

-These results have been executed as well with a 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz CPU.
+These results have been obtained as well with a 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz CPU.

 ## Citing